-According to OpenTable’s latest diner survey, Americans are ready to get back to restaurants.
-As of February, 31% of diners had already gone back to their pre-pandemic dining-out habits, and another 33% say they’ll be ready this spring or summer.
-That’s about two-thirds of diners getting back to normal.
-And 82% of diners want restaurants to continue to increase outdoor seating in 2021.
+According to OpenTable’s Quarterly Diner Insights survey, Americans are back to dining out at restaurants.
+As of October, 50% of people say the Delta variant hasn’t affected their willingness to dine out.
+And 82% of diners want restaurants to continue to increase outdoor seating.
 As people return to restaurants, they are embracing outdoor dining more enthusiastically than ever before.

 We asked restaurateurs from coast to coast how they’ve adapted to the new alfresco normal.
 Try their best tips to increase your own success with outdoor dining this spring, summer, and beyond.

 From New York to Chicago to Los Angeles, U.S. cities have relaxed and streamlined the processes for getting outdoor dining permits.
 Johan Botma of Sfoglia applied for New York City’s Open Streets program, which allows restaurants to apply online and self-certify to temporarily expand their outdoor seating.
 He applied on a Friday, was quickly approved, and started serving tables outside the following Monday.

 In other cities, like San Francisco, restaurants have closed streets to traffic to make way for outdoor dining.
 Even if your sidewalk space is limited, check your local regulations to see what’s possible.
 And if you want to make the temporary relaxation of permitting a permanent thing, take a few moments to call your local lawmakers—and encourage your guests who enjoy outdoor dining to do the same.